 - You have to choose between paying bills and buying enough food

 We’re located on the third floor of the Nebraska Union in the south hallway in room 348.
 It's easiest to find us from the south side of the Union (the R Street side).
 Simply take the stairs in either the Southeast or Southwest corners of the union or the elevator near the ASUN and UPC offices up to the third floor.
 We are just around the corner, next to the LGBTQA+ Resource Center.

-If you’re a UNL student and you’d like to volunteer for the Fall 2017 semester, please contact Megan Scherling at email@example.com by August 1st, 2017.
-You’ll be asked to complete an in-person volunteer training prior to volunteering.
+We are no longer accepting new volunteers for the Fall 2017 semester.
+If you’re a UNL student and you’d like to volunteer for the Spring 2018 semester, please contact Megan Scherling at email@example.com by December 1st, 2017.

 Volunteers work at least one, one-hour shift per week staffing the pantry and welcoming students.
 Volunteers are also part of the Pantry+ Student Advisory Board that meets once a month during the school year.
 Volunteers can also help with the following:

 - Collecting donations from the donation bins and stocking and organizing the shelves